MIBHA/linkedin-bot/README.md

 ## Legal & Ethical Considerations

 **Important**: This tool is provided for educational purposes only.
 Automated interaction with LinkedIn may:
-- Violate LinkedIn's Terms of Service
+- Violate LinkedIn's Terms of Service.
-- Result in account suspension or ban
+- Result in account suspension or ban.
-- Be considered unauthorized access in some jurisdictions
+- Be considered unauthorized access in some jurisdictions.

 **Use responsibly and at your own risk.**